Kin-Protocol/Kin-Protocol/README.md

 Kin was promptly put into action in 2017 and through multiple iterations, ups and downs, nearly 6 years had past since the whitepaper was drafted and there was a small but vibrant economy of apps.
 However, growth remained stagnant and the inital goal of decentralizing appeared to become further and further away.
 This was due to a number of factors but at the center of it was the Kin Foundation, which was always the ones creating the rules and calling the shots.
 The intial concept that was laid out by the whitepaper had assumed that the Kin Foundation was a temporary measure and would eventually automate their own jobs away and decentralize the governance.
 Unfortunately over 5 years had passed and this did not happen.

+## Why Kin Protocol?

+This model is a very open ended suggestion for how governance voting could work that solves for the basic issues of game theory and prevents centralization.
+The inspiration for it was [Vitalik Butrin's 2021 article - Moving beyond coin voting governance](https://vitalik.ca/general/2021/08/16/voting3.html)

 ## Documentation

 The documentation of the Protocol and Governance exists at TBD (put link here)